 The whole episode appears as if you’ve seen this somewhere else before.
 It’s the sort of Deja Vu that can only be experienced in real life.
 You’re always a step ahead of the plot.
 You could also see the mischievous pranks coming and already know what it’s going to be.
 Now, the show has already made a point about it needing to be scripted in the episode “Unscripted” but I still wish there was some level of unpremeditated humour in the show.

-To me, it looked like it has exaggerated itself while teasing a new episode since a year, so much so that it was impossible for those standards to be met.
+To me, it looked like it has exaggerated itself while teasing a new episode for a year, so much so that it was impossible for those standards to be met.
 Similar to that of Mirzapur Season 2.
 That show had a teaser for an upcoming video that would reveal the date of release of the new season!
 It failed massively to be anywhere near as good as the first season.
-For instance, the highest rated episode in the second season on IMDB is 7.4, whereas the lowest rated episode from the first season was 8.
+For instance, the highest-rated episode in the second season on IMDB is 7.4, whereas the lowest-rated episode from the first season was 8.

 Should you watch it?